I’ll tell you how eating healthily can save you money

 Swap almond butter (even though it’s super yummy) for 100% peanut butter (also super yummy) and although the nutrition will be very similar it’s over three times cheaper per 100g.

-Swap coconut oil for vegetable oil (also known as rapeseed oil) and you’ll be saving 94p per 100 ml, consuming far less saturated fat and increasing your monounsaturates.
+Swap coconut oil for vegetable oil (which is most commonly rapeseed oil) and you’ll be saving 94p per 100 ml, consuming far less saturated fat and increasing your monounsaturated fats.

 And swap your protein powder shake for an egg or 3 and save 60p per portion for the same amount of protein!